 Itinerary of the full-day Christian tour in the footsteps of St Paul in Athens

-The Acropolis, the Parthenon, the Erechtheion, the Mars Hill (Areopagus) , the tomb of the Unknown Soldier, Parliament House, Presidential Palace, Panathenaic Stadium, Temple of Olympian Zeus, the Cathedral Basilica of St. Dionysius the Areopagite, the Metropolitan Cathedral of Athens, the Academy, the University and the National Library, Monastiraki, Plaka, Ancient Agora and Roman Agora, Byzantine Museum, Lycabettus Hill, Piraeus, Monastery of Kaisariani
+The Acropolis, the Parthenon, the Erechtheion, the Mars Hill (Areopagus), the tomb of the Unknown Soldier, Parliament House, Panathenaic Stadium, Temple of Olympian Zeus, the Cathedral Basilica of St. Dionysius the Areopagite, the Metropolitan Cathedral of Athens, the Academy, the University and the National Library, Monastiraki, Plaka, Ancient Agora, Byzantine Museum, Lycabettus Hill, Piraeus, the Byzantine Monastery of Daphni

 The highlight of the Christian 8-h tour in Athens following the greatness of St Paul

 - The Acropolis and the Parthenon of Athens